Cation-DNA outer sphere coordination in DNA polymorphism: Energy of A- and C-complexes and filling of ionophores with ions

-More important is the relationship between the energies $\Delta$U$_{DNA-DNA}$, $\Delta$U$_{DNA-Na}$, and $\Delta$U$_{Na-Na}$ in different solutions.
+The first step to understanding why a free DNA molecule can not take the A form in the methanol solution is to consider the relationship between the energies $\Delta$U$_{DNA-DNA}$, $\Delta$U$_{DNA-Na}$, and $\Delta$U$_{Na-Na}$ in different solutions (Table~\ref{table-energy-components-Delta-U-eth-meth-wat}).
 The change in the internal energy of the DNA molecule $\Delta$U$_{DNA-DNA}$ is mainly an increase in the Coulomb energy of repulsion between phosphates more closely located to each other in the A-complex.
 The value of $\Delta$U$_{Na-Na}$, similarly, increases when the ions approach each other, filling the major groove of the A-complex (the closely situated ionophores P-cross, N7-Dir, Maj-Slv).
 Both of these terms are compensated by a decrease in the interaction energy of the ions with the phosphates in the A-complex $\Delta$U$_{DNA-Na}$.
 Along with this, the higher the value $\Delta$U$_{DNA-DNA}$, the lower is the sum $\Delta$U$_{DNA-Na}$+$\Delta$U$_{Na-Na}$.
 All six points for the systems presented in Table~\ref{table-energy-components-Delta-U-eth-meth-wat} are collinear.
 The highest energy $\Delta$U$_{DNA-DNA}$ is in the ethanol solution, because in this case the DNA molecule has the maximum proportion of north sugars (see Table~\ref{table-AC-helix-parameters}), so the molecule takes the real A form.
 In the methanol solution and in the water, even with the major groove width fixed by reaction coordinate MGW, the DNA molecule is not able to take the A form.

-In the methanol solution, ions occupy ionophores with direct contact with DNA slightly more often than in the ethanol solution, but the ionophores with outer sphere coordination (especially Maj-Slv) are occupied noticeably less often.
-This is true for both the complexes, and the potential energy of ions in ionophores of DNA is higher in the methanol solution than in the ethanol solution, in both the complexes (see Tables~\ref{table-pockets-energies-A} and \ref{table-pockets-energies-C}).
-However, the disadvantage of the A-complex is greater than the disadvantage of the C-complex.
-Thus, the inability of counterions in the methanol solution to fill up the ionophores of the A form with outer sphere coordination results in the transition to this form not taking place.
+Comparing Tables~\ref{table-pockets-energies-A} and \ref{table-pockets-energies-C}, one can see that the potential energy of ions in the methanol solution is higher than in the ethanol solution, both in the A- and C-complexes.
+In the ethanol solution, ions fill up most of the ionophores better, and there are less ions left in $Bulk$.
+In the methanol solution, ions occupy ionophores with direct contact with DNA slightly more often than in the ethanol solution, but the ionophores with outer sphere coordination (especially Maj-Slv) are occupied noticeably less often (see Figure~\ref{fig-pockets-eth-meth}).
+Although this is true for both the complexes, the disadvantage of the A-complex is greater than the disadvantage of the C-complex.
+Thus, the inability of counterions in the methanol solution to fill up the ionophores of the A form with outer sphere coordination results in the transition to this form not taking place in this medium.